 Animals abound in Dr. Seuss’s Caldecott Honor–winning picture book If I Ran the Zoo.
 Gerald McGrew imagines the myriad of animals he’d have in his very own zoo, and the adventures he’ll have to go on in order to gather them all.
 Featuring everything from a lion with ten feet to a Fizza-ma-Wizza-ma-Dill, this is a classic Seussian crowd-pleaser.
 In fact, one of Gerald’s creatures has even become a part of the language: the Nerd!

-Technology–Have your students research the pros and cons to having zoos.
+Technology– Have your students research the pros and cons of having zoos.
 Should we keep zoos? is a question that makes for a great debate!

 Extended Arts Activity– Have students create their own animals (from their imagination just like Gerald McGrew) that they would to see at a zoo.